dogecoin/dogecoin.com/getting-started/contribute_docker.md

 5. `docker run -p 0.0.0.0:5000:5000 --mount type=bind,source="$(pwd)",target=/code dogecoin.com:latest`
   - the container exposes port 5000, so we must map host port to container port
   - bind our root dir (host), to `/code/` dir (container), to pick up changes to files for live reload
+6. Visit `localhost:5000` in your browser ( or `127.0.0.1:5000`)
+7. Changes made to any files will automatically reload in browser